 - I. When an employee of a business unit identifies any abnormal transaction, the employee should immediately report such transaction to a supervisory officer. - II.
 The supervisory officer should determine as soon as possible whether such transaction is subject to reporting requirements.
-If it is determined that such
+If it is determined that such transaction should be reported, the supervisory officer should immediate request the employee complete a report (please download the reporting

-- transaction should be reported, the supervisory officer should immediate request the employee complete a report (please download the reporting format on the website of the Investigation of Bureau, Ministry of Justice). - III.
-After the report is approved by the head of the business unit, the credit co-operative should submit the report to the responsible unit. - IV.
-After the report is submitted by the responsible unit and approved by AML/CFT Responsible Officer, the credit co-operative should file the report immediately to the Investigation of Bureau, Ministry of Justice. - V. In the case of an apparently significant and urgent suspicious ML/TF transaction, the credit co-operative should immediately report to the Investigation of Bureau, Ministry of Justice by fax or other feasible means and then immediately submit the hard copy of the report.
-The credit co-operative is not required to submit the hard copy of the report, provided that the Investigation of Bureau, Ministry of Justice confirms the receipt of such report by sending a fax reply (please download the format on the website of the Investigation of Bureau, Ministry of Justice.
-In addition, the credit co-operative should retain the fax reply.
+- format on the website of the Investigation of Bureau, Ministry of Justice). - III.
+After the report is approved by the head of the business unit, the bills house should submit the report to the AML/CFT responsible officer. - IV.
+After the report is approved by AML/CFT responsible officer, the bills house should file the report immediately to the Investigation of Bureau, Ministry of Justice. - V. In the case of an apparently significant and urgent suspicious ML/TF transaction, the bills house should immediately report to the Investigation of Bureau, Ministry of Justice by fax or other feasible means and then immediately submit the hard copy of the report.
+The bills house is not required to submit the hard copy of the report, provided that the Investigation of Bureau, Ministry of Justice confirms the receipt of such report by sending a fax reply (please download the format on the website of the Investigation of Bureau, Ministry of Justice.
+In addition, the bills house should retain the fax reply.)